Sphere-Corporation/Sphere-1/README.md

 My journey into the Sphere started in March 2023, when I came across the interesting computer "Sphere 1" produced and marketed from Bountiful, Utah, beginning around 1975.

-I found this reference on a [Hackaday page](https://hackaday.com/2023/03/11/a-love-letter-to-the-sphere-computer/), which led me to Ben Zott's fantastic resource "http://sphere.computer”
+I found this reference on a [Hackaday page](https://hackaday.com/2023/03/11/a-love-letter-to-the-sphere-computer/), which led me to Ben Zotto's fantastic resource "http://sphere.computer”

 With an interest in retro computing, but a very elementary electronics knowledge, I decided that I had to build one, as no-one had attempted to re-create one from scratch since the original build days.